 San Francisco is fortunate to have a temperate marine climate and enjoys mild weather year-round.
 Average maximum temperatures in December range from 57°F/19°C to 47°F/9°C. The average rainfall is 3.5”/9 cm.
 San Francisco weather can change by the hour, so attendees are advised to pack layers and be sure to have a light jacket or coat and umbrella.

-Information about how to obtain a discount via United Airlines will be posted in summer 2015.
-San Francisco is accessible by two major airports.
+United Airlines: San Francisco is accessible by two major airports.
 San Francisco International Airport (SFO) is the closest airport to San Francisco and the Moscone Center.
 It is one of the 30 busiest airports in the country, with service from more than 45 airlines, national and international, and nonstop connections to more than 65 U.S. cities.
 Oakland International Airport (OAK) is 20 miles from downtown San Francisco and the Moscone Center.
 OAK has service from 13 different airlines combined, for 30 nonstop flights nationally and internationally.

 The Moscone Center

-Fall Meeting events will take place throughout the Moscone Convention Center.
+Fall Meeting events are held throughout the Moscone Convention Center.
 The center is located at the edge of the city’s dynamic South of Market district and just four blocks from Union Square, the city’s vibrant shopping district, and the Powell Street cable car to Nob Hill, Chinatown, and Fisherman’s Wharf.